gbtty

 • Automatic setup of web projects with a .localhost domain and locally-trusted TLS cert (via mkcert)

-• Setup version-managed language runtimes (via asdf-vm)
+• Setup version-managed language runtimes (via mise, asdf-vm, and/or rustup)

 mstrap is wholly centered around proving a no-runtime-dependency (other than normal system libraries) approach and will always remain a tool designed around getting you up and running immediately after taking a new machine out of its box and completing the OS setup.